Game-based learning: strategies and advantages in training

 Training through interactive resources such as games allows professionals to learn with greater autonomy and at their own pace.
 It’s a strategy highly valued by companies because it’s ideal for acquiring specific skills in a safe environment where professionals can make mistakes and learn without risk.
 This training method provides workers with a goal and allows them to perform actions and experience consequences.
 In the process, it shares some of the best attributes of experiential learning or learning by doing.

-Benefits of game-based learning
+The benefits of game-based learning

 New technologies have unveiled the path to modern learning methods that are increasingly effective and attractive to professionals.
 One of these is game-based learning, which can turn any learning session into a unique experience.
 Some of the benefits of GBL are:

-Improves engagement and motivation
+Increased commitment and motivation

 Promotes critical thinking